Journal of Innovative Agriculture, Volume 10, Issue 1 : 12-25. Doi : 10.37446/jinagri/rsa/10.1.2023.12-25

 Shapiro, B.I., Gebru, G., Desta, S., Negassa, A., Nigussie, K., Aboset, G. & Mechale, H. (2017).
 Ethiopia livestock sector analysis: A 15 year livestock sector strategy.
 ILRI Project Report.

-Solomon B. (2004).
-Assessment of Livestock Production Systems and Feed Resource Base in Sinana Dinsho District of Bale Highlands, Southeast Oromia.
-M. Sc.
-Thesis.
-Alemaya University of Agriculture, Alemaya.141pp.
+Solomon, B. (2004).
+Assessment of livestock production systems and feed resource base in Sinana Dinsho District of Bale Highlands, Southeast Oromia (Master’s thesis).
+Alemaya University of Agriculture, Alemaya, Ethiopia.